Liam Cosgrave: Clashes with the Presidency

-The government had introduced the Emergency Powers Bill following the assassination in July of the British Ambassador to Ireland, Christopher Ewart-Biggs, by the IRA; it had passed the Dáil on 21 September.
+The government had introduced the Emergency Powers Bill following the assassination in July of Christopher Ewart-Biggs by the IRA; it had passed the Dáil on 21 September.
 After consultation with the Council of State, Ó Dálaigh exercised his power to refer the Bill to the Supreme Court two days later to test its constitutionality, bringing him into more direct conflict with the government.
-Although the Court ruled that the Bill was constitutional, and Ó Dálaigh signed the Bill into law on 16 October, an IRA action on the same day in Mountmellick resulted in the death of a member of Garda Michael Clerkin.
+Although the Court ruled that the Bill was constitutional, and Ó Dálaigh signed the Bill into law on 16 October, an IRA action on the same day in Mountmellick resulted in the death of a member of the Garda, Michael Clerkin.
 Cosgrave's government, already infuriated, blamed Ó Dálaigh's delaying enactment of the bill for Clerkin's murder.
-On 18 October Minister for Defence Paddy Donegan attacked the President for sending the bill to the Supreme Court, calling him a "thundering disgrace".
+On 18 October, Minister for Defence Paddy Donegan attacked the President for sending the bill to the Supreme Court, calling him a "thundering disgrace", a remark whose insult carried particular weight given that Donegan held the defence portfolio and that the President was, under the Constitution, the titular commander-in-chief of the Defence Forces.

 Cosgrave called Ó Dálaigh to inform him of Donegan's speech, but refused to meet with him in person to discuss the matter, partly due to his dislike for Ó Dálaigh's Fianna Fáil links and perceived pretensions, fuelling the president's anger.
-He refused to receive Donegan when he came to personally apologise.
+He refused to receive Donegan when he came to personally apologise, his handling of the affair later characterised as a "clumsy defence" of his minister.
 When Cosgrave then refused to accept Donegan's resignation, this proved the last straw for Ó Dálaigh, who resigned on 22 October 1976 "to protect the dignity and independence of the presidency as an institution".
+Fianna Fáil subsequently moved a motion of no confidence in the government over the affair; the coalition survived the vote, but the episode damaged its standing and was widely read as evidence of Cosgrave's inflexibility, his insistence on backing his minister interpreted as placing party loyalty above respect for the office of the presidency.